 Relation To Facebook And The Metaverse

-Arguably the only inevitable point would seem to be that Quest 3 is likely to work within Facebook's 'metaverse' that they announced back at Facebook Connect and most likely play a key part in helping to shape the overall experience, and it may include the need to have a Meta account in order to do so.
+The Quest 3 is likely to work within Facebook's 'metaverse' that they announced back at the 2021 Facebook Connect and will most likely play a key part in helping to shape the overall experience, and it may include the need to have a Meta account to do so.

 Utilising the Quest 2 needs a Facebook account for setup and it would therefore make sense that accessing the metaverse will also require one.